Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningPottsBasedSimulations.md

         }

 ```

-Now we have a mesh and a set of cells to go with it, we can create a `CellPopulation`{.cpp}.
+Now we have a mesh and a set of cells to go with it, we can create a `CellPopulation`.

 ```cpp
         PottsBasedCellPopulation<2> cell_population(*p_mesh, cells);

 ```

 In order to visualize labelled cells we need to use the following command.
 ```cpp
         cell_population.AddCellWriter<CellLabelWriter>();

 ```

-We then pass in the cell population into an `OnLatticeSimulation`{.cpp},
+We then pass in the cell population into an `OnLatticeSimulation`,
 and set the output directory and end time.
 ```cpp
         OnLatticeSimulation<2> simulator(cell_population);